Information on Colorectal cancer (CRC), Colon cancer, Rectal cancer, Bowel cancer

 Different staging systems are used in different English speaking countries.
 Ask your doctor what stage you have and what exactly this means.

 There is a system called Dukes decreasingly used in the US and UK.
 The above stages would be Dukes A, B, C and D respectively.
+On the TNM system the first and second stages would be T, the third N and the last M.

 Return to top